What to Eat in Sicily: 21 Must Try Foods

 Food in Sicily can be rather decadent and no more so than when it comes to the traditional Sicilian breakfast—gelato!

-Gelato in Sicily is served in cones or stuffed in large sweet brioche buns and often eaten for breakfast in the hot summer months.
+Gelato in Sicily is served in cones, cups, or stuffed in large sweet brioche buns and often eaten for breakfast in the hot summer months.

-My favourite gelato flavour in Sicily was pistachio and our most frequent gelato stop was Cafe Spinnato in Palermo.
+My favourite gelato flavour in Sicily is pistachio and our most frequent gelato stop was Cafe Spinnato in Palermo.

 Back to Contents